Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Conclusions

 \section{Conclusions}

-This paper presented a novel Self-Attention Policy Network (SPN-CWS) for cloud workflow scheduling, capable of capturing the global information of all VMs.
-We also developed an ERL system based on our cloud simulator to train SPN-CWS reliably and efficiently.
-To schedule the execution of any workflow task, the trained SPN-CWS processes all candidate VMs as its input and selects the most suitable VM to execute the task.
-Experimental results showed that our method can effectively learn scheduling policies for CDMWS and significantly outperform several state-of-the-art algorithms.
-In addition, the designed SPN-CWS demonstrated good convergence speed and stability on both training and testing problems.
+This paper introduced a Self-Attention Policy Network (SPN-CWS) for cloud workflow scheduling, capable of capturing global information across all VMs.
+We developed an ERL system with a cloud simulator to train SPN-CWS efficiently.
+The trained SPN-CWS selects the most suitable VM for each workflow task by processing all candidate VMs as input.
+Experimental results demonstrated that our approach significantly outperforms state-of-the-art algorithms in CDMWS and exhibits good convergence speed and stability.
+Future work will explore online reinforcement learning to enhance adaptability to dynamic workflow changes.

-In the future, we plan to investigate the implementation of online reinforcement learning techniques for SPN-CWS.
-This approach can potentially enhance the system's adaptability to dynamic changes, such as evolving workflow patterns over time.